 Robert Heaney, MD, a professor of medicine at Creighton University in Omaha, Neb., who specializes in bone biology, also shrugs off dairy dissenters.
 "The reason why dairy products work is that they contain not only calcium and protein but also phosphorus, magnesium, vitamin D, potassium, and other things associated with good bone health," he says.
 "It's the logical way to go."

 The Wonders of Workouts

 My mother, clearly pro-dairy, consumes lots of calcium and is determined to fight osteoporosis head-on.
-For a woman about to turn 60, her bones are in great shape.
-But according to one recent study that dairy doubters add to their arsenal, she has more than milk to thank for that bragging right.
+For women about to turn 60, their bones are in great shape.
+But according to one recent study that dairy doubters add to their arsenal, they have more than milk to thank for that bragging right.